IBM/JTOpen/README.md

 applications that use the IBM Toolbox for Java on the IBM i, i5/OS, or OS/400 Java Virtual Machine.

-The Toolbox is available as an installable licensed program for the iSeries as of OS/400 V5R1.
+The Toolbox is available as an installable licensed program for IBM i as of OS/400 V5R1.
 Here is a breakdown of the supported Toolbox releases versus operating system versions:

 | Toolbox release | LPP release | Installs on OS/400 version | Connects to  OS/400 version |
 | -------  |  -------------- | -------------- |  -------------- |